Skip to content

 Maximum 6 students

 Description: Learn a new fiber skill on a rigid heddle loom!
 Have you ever wanted to try weaving but not sure where to begin?
-In this full day workshop over two weekends, you can take home your very first woven project.
+In this course over five weeks, you can create and take home your very first woven project.
 Students will weave one of the following: a scarf, table runner, set of placemats, or set of tea towels.
-Looms and weaving equipment are provided, but let us know if you have your own rigid heddle loom that you would like to bring to class.
+Looms and weaving equipment are provided for a $10 fee, but let us know if you have your own rigid heddle loom that you would like to bring to class.
 Students will provide their own yarns.
 After registering, students will contact the instructor before the first class to discuss your project and calculate the amount of appropriate yarn needed for your project.
 To register, please fill out the form below.

 About the Instructor: Lisa Elliott comes from a family of artists: her parents, siblings, husband, and children.
 She received her BFA in Graphic Design from the Rhode Island School of Design and later completed four additional semesters in weaving at the University of Massachusetts Dartmouth.
 After several years of weaving on her four-harness floor loom, where she’s currently working on rag rugs, she discovered the joy of creating wearables and home accessories on the simple rigid heddle loom.
 The simplicity of plain weave puts emphasis on color interactions.
 Finger-controlled techniques and the use of a pick-up stick can add subtle or dramatic textural details.